10-3-pursuit/lab-react-crud/notes.md

 # Why are these components necessary to create this CRUD App?

+### First Component: `Show`

+1. **Imports from React and React Router DOM:**
+   - `useState, useEffect`: These are React hooks. `useState` is used for state management within the component, and `useEffect` is for side effects, like fetching data.
+   - `Link, useParams, useNavigate`: These are from `react-router-dom`. `Link` is used to create hyperlinks to navigate between different routes. `useParams` retrieves parameters from the URL, and `useNavigate` is a hook that allows programmatic navigation.

+2. **Functionality:**
+   - This component seems to represent a detailed view of a specific show.
+It fetches data about a show using `useEffect` and the `getOneShow` function.
+   - `useParams` is used to extract the `id` from the URL, which is essential for fetching, editing, or deleting specific show data.
+   - The component handles deleting a show and navigates away once deletion is complete.
+   - The destructuring of `show` state is for easier access to show properties in the JSX.

+### Second Component: `ShowListing`

+1. **Import from React Router DOM:**
+   - `Link`: Used for navigation, similar to the first component.
+It's the only import from `react-router-dom` because that's all that is needed for this component's functionality.

+2. **Functionality:**
+   - This is a simpler component, likely representing a single item in a list of shows.
+   - It receives a `show` object as a prop and uses it to display basic information about the show.
+   - It only needs `Link` for navigation to the detailed view of the show.

+### Why Do You Need These Imports?

+Each component imports only what it needs for its specific functionality:

+- The `Show` component is more complex, requiring multiple hooks from both React and `react-router-dom` for state management, side effects, and routing functionalities.
+- The `ShowListing` component is simpler and primarily focused on presentation, thus requiring fewer imports.

+In summary, the difference in imports reflects the different roles and functionalities of the two components within your application.
+The `Show` component is designed for detailed interaction with a specific show, including editing and deleting, while `ShowListing` is more about displaying a summary of each show in a list format.

 ## Why is useNavigate needed?

 `useNavigate` from "react-router-dom" is used as a hook to navigate programmatically in a React application.
 It is particularly relevant in the context of form submission and handling the response of that submission.
 Let's break down its usage: